Varol Cagdas Tok

 Asymmetry as the Design Principle

 Bandwidth asymmetry: An attacker sends a 46-byte UDP payload to port 19 of a host running the chargen service, spoofing the source address as the target.
 The chargen service generates a continuous stream of characters back to the apparent source.
-A single small packet creates a sustained stream to the victim.
-The attacker's outbound cost is one packet; the victim receives a stream until the connection times out.
-The amplification factor depends on how long the chargen session runs, but it is substantial.
+One small packet creates a sustained stream to the victim.
 This class of attack exploits the asymmetry between packet cost and session cost.

 State asymmetry: An attacker sends a TCP SYN to a server.
 The server allocates a connection record, initializes timer structures, and sends a SYN-ACK.
 The attacker sends nothing further.
-The connection record occupies memory and a slot in the connection state table for approximately 60–120 seconds in typical default configurations.
-The attacker's cost: one packet.
-The server's cost: memory allocated for the duration of the timeout, plus the CPU for timeout processing.
-The attacker repeats this at high frequency.
+The connection record occupies memory and a slot in the connection state table for approximately 60-120 seconds in typical default configurations.
+Attacker cost: one packet.
+Server cost: memory for the timeout duration plus CPU for timeout processing.
 When the connection table fills, new connections from legitimate clients are rejected.

-Computation asymmetry: An attacker sends an HTTP GET request for a resource that triggers a regex match against a pathological pattern.
-A regex like (a+)+ applied to a long string of 'a' characters followed by a character that fails to match causes backtracking that is exponential in the length of the string.
-The attacker's cost: one HTTP request.
-The server's cost: CPU time that grows exponentially with input length.
-An input string of 40 characters may consume seconds of CPU time.
+Computation asymmetry: An attacker sends an HTTP GET request triggering a regex match against a pathological pattern.
+A regex like (a+)+ applied to a long string of 'a' characters followed by a non-matching character causes backtracking exponential in the string length.
+Attacker cost: one HTTP request.
+Server cost: CPU time growing exponentially with input length.
+An input of 40 characters may consume seconds of CPU.
 The attacker can saturate a server with modest request rates.

 The Layer Taxonomy

 DoS attacks target different resource types at different layers of the network stack.
 The usual taxonomy, volumetric, protocol, application, is operationally useful because different defenses apply at each layer.
-But it obscures the underlying unity.
-All three categories are resource exhaustion attacks; they differ only in which resource they exhaust and where in the processing chain they act.
+But it obscures the underlying unity: all three categories are resource exhaustion attacks differing only in which resource they exhaust and where in the processing chain they act.

 Bandwidth: The Volumetric Layer

-Bandwidth is the most physical of the resources.
-If the traffic directed at a network link exceeds its capacity, the excess is dropped.
-No software mitigation at the target addresses this, the packets do not arrive.
-The target cannot distinguish between legitimate and attack traffic because neither reaches it.
+Bandwidth is the most physical resource.
+If traffic directed at a network link exceeds its capacity, the excess is dropped.
+No software mitigation at the target addresses this.
+The target cannot distinguish legitimate from attack traffic because neither reaches it.

-Volumetric attacks operate at this layer.
-The goal is to generate traffic in excess of the target's uplink capacity.
-The constraint is that the attacker must either possess or aggregate equivalent outbound bandwidth.
-This constraint drove the development of amplification techniques and of distributed attack infrastructure.
+Volumetric attacks operate here.
+The goal is to generate traffic exceeding the target's uplink capacity.
+This constraint drove the development of amplification techniques and distributed attack infrastructure.

-The bandwidth of the modern internet is asymmetric in ways that matter here.
 Content delivery networks and large hosting providers have uplink capacity measured in terabits per second.
 Organizations hosting their own infrastructure typically have far less.
-An attacker who can direct several hundred gigabits per second at a target with a 10 Gbps uplink achieves the goal regardless of anything the target does at the software layer.
+An attacker who directs several hundred gigabits per second at a target with a 10 Gbps uplink achieves the goal regardless of anything the target does at the software layer.

 Connection State: The Protocol Layer

 Connection-oriented protocols require the server to maintain state across multiple packets.
-This state has a cost, memory, CPU for state machine transitions, and timer infrastructure.
-Attacks at this layer exploit the period before the protocol has verified that the remote party is legitimate.
+This state has a cost: memory, CPU for state machine transitions, and timer infrastructure.
+Attacks at this layer exploit the period before the protocol has verified the remote party is legitimate.

 TCP is the most studied example.
-The server transitions to the SYN-RECEIVED state after receiving the first packet of the handshake, before the client has demonstrated it can receive a response at the claimed source address.
-This design predates any consideration of hostile traffic at the scale that became possible as the internet grew.
+The server transitions to SYN-RECEIVED after receiving the first packet of the handshake, before the client has demonstrated reachability.
+This design predates any consideration of hostile traffic at scale.
 The server's state commitment happens too early in the exchange.

-The same pattern appears repeatedly in protocol design.
+The same pattern appears throughout protocol design.
 TLS performs asymmetric cryptographic operations before client authentication.
-DTLS introduces cookies specifically to defer state commitment, acknowledging the lesson from TCP.
+DTLS introduces cookies specifically to defer state commitment.
 Many application protocols allocate sessions for unauthenticated users.
-Each of these represents a point where the server commits resources before trust is established.
+Each represents a point where the server commits resources before trust is established.

-The connection state resource is bounded by the operating system's socket table and the memory allocated for pending connections.
-Default limits in many operating systems were set for workloads that did not anticipate hostile traffic.
+Default operating system limits on connection state were set for workloads that did not anticipate hostile traffic.
 Tuning these limits, increasing the backlog queue, reducing timeouts, enabling SYN cookies, addresses the specific vulnerability without addressing the general principle.

 Computation: The Application Layer

 Application-layer attacks exploit the gap between the cost of issuing a request and the cost of fulfilling it.
-The attack surface is the application logic itself: which operations are computationally expensive, which resources they consume, and whether those operations can be triggered by unauthenticated or minimally authenticated requests.
+The attack surface is the application logic itself.

-Database operations: queries involving full-table scans, missing index coverage, or expensive joins are common examples.
-An attacker who can trigger such queries repeatedly exhausts database CPU and connection pool resources.
+Database operations: queries involving full-table scans, missing index coverage, or expensive joins exhaust database CPU and connection pool resources.

-Parsing and deserialization: complex structured formats, XML, JSON with deep nesting, compressed data, impose parsing costs that can be much larger than the size of the input.
+Parsing and deserialization: complex structured formats, XML, JSON with deep nesting, compressed data, impose parsing costs much larger than input size.
 The XML "billion laughs" attack achieves enormous expansion through entity reference nesting.

 Business logic: operations that aggregate data, send notifications, write to multiple tables, or call external services are more expensive than simple reads.
-Applications that expose these operations without rate limiting or authentication provide high-value targets.
+Applications exposing these operations without rate limiting or authentication provide high-value targets.

 Statefulness as Structural Vulnerability

 Statefulness and DoS vulnerability are structurally linked.
 Stateful protocols give the server memory of incomplete exchanges, and an attacker fills that memory.
-The state exists because stateful abstractions are useful: they let servers cache context, optimize repeated operations, and provide guarantees like ordered delivery.
-But holding state for connections that may never complete is exactly what an attacker exploits.
+Holding state for connections that may never complete is exactly what an attacker exploits.

-The SYN cookie mechanism illustrates the design trade-off involved in addressing this.
+The SYN cookie mechanism illustrates the design trade-off.
 The server encodes connection parameters, source and destination address and port, timestamp, and other fields, into the initial sequence number of the SYN-ACK using a cryptographic function keyed to a server secret.
-If the client completes the handshake, the server reconstructs connection state from the ACK by verifying the sequence number.
-If the client never responds, no state was allocated on the server side.
+When the ACK arrives, the server verifies the ACK number equals ISN + 1, reconstructs connection parameters, and allocates the TCB only at that point.
+If the client never responds, no state was allocated.

 Queue Theory and Why Defaults Fail

-The queue formed by incoming connection requests, pending packets, or unprocessed work items follows standard queuing theory.
-Under normal load, the queue remains bounded because processing completes faster than items arrive.
-Under attack load, the queue grows because items arrive faster than they are processed or expired.
+Incoming connection requests form queues that follow standard queuing theory.
+Under normal load the queue remains bounded; under attack load it grows because items arrive faster than they are processed or expired.

 Little's Law states that in a stable system, the average number of items in a queue equals the average arrival rate multiplied by the average time each item spends in the system.
-For a TCP SYN backlog queue with a maximum size of 128 entries and a timeout of 60 seconds, the maximum sustainable arrival rate of half-open connections is approximately 2 per second before the queue fills.
-This is an extraordinarily low threshold against any deliberate flooding attempt.
+For a TCP SYN backlog queue with a maximum of 128 entries and a 60-second timeout, the maximum sustainable arrival rate of half-open connections is approximately 2 per second before the queue fills.
+This is an extraordinarily low threshold against deliberate flooding.

-Default values in many operating systems reflect workloads from the early internet where such attacks were not anticipated or were less feasible.
+Default values in many operating systems reflect early-internet workloads.
 FreeBSD prior to version 4 used a syncache of 128 half-open connections.
-Linux defaults for the TCP backlog have increased over time but the increases often lag behind the growth of attack traffic.
+Linux defaults for the TCP backlog have increased over time but the increases often lag behind attack traffic growth.
 The tcp_max_syn_backlog parameter in Linux can be increased, and the combination of increased backlog with SYN cookies provides reasonable resilience, but the defaults remain low.

-The deeper issue is that tuning individual parameters does not address the architectural problem.
+Tuning individual parameters does not address the architectural problem.
 A system with a SYN backlog of 65536 takes longer to fill than one with a backlog of 128, but it fills.
 Any finite limit can be exceeded given sufficient attack traffic.
-The parameter tuning buys time; it does not eliminate the vulnerability.

 The Economic Structure of the Problem